collapsefield/Verrells-Law-Drops/README.md

+If you’re new, start here.
+For live experiments and reproducible tests, see CollapseAware-Experiments

 ### 🧬 What is Verrell’s Law?

 > Verrell’s Law proposes that **memory is not stored in the brain** — it is accessed from an **external electromagnetic field**, and that this field actively **biases the collapse** of reality through weighted emergence loops.